tslocum/sriracha/PLUGINS.md

 - String
 - Board

-All data types except booleans may also have multiple values.
+Boolean options may only have one value.
+Options of any other type may have one or multiple values.

 An example how to implement a plugin with configuration options is available in the [Fortune](https://codeberg.org/tslocum/sriracha/src/branch/main/plugin/fortune/fortune.go) plugin.